What you need to know about getting an MBA degree, from the application process through graduation

 In general, MBA candidates focus on core requirements before focusing on major or elective requirements.

-Beyond core courses, many MBA programs offer some flexibility when it comes to higher-level classes, allowing candidates to choose majors or specializations that best fit their goals, in addition to elective courses that align with their interests.
+Beyond core courses, many MBA programs offer some flexibility when it comes to higher-level classes, allowing candidates to choose concentrations or specializations that best fit their goals, in addition to elective courses that align with their interests.

 Accounting